 Are you looking for some holiday paper crafts to carry your crew through the pre-holiday season?
-These easy ideas will keep the kids busy when it’s too cold to play outside, and as a bonus, you can use your little artist’s paper creations to decorate the house or for a completely cute handmade holiday card.
+These easy ideas will keep the kids busy when it’s too cold to play outside, and as a bonus, you can use your little artist’s paper craft to decorate the house or as handmade holiday cards.
 Scroll down and get ready to get crafty.

 Instead of spending on the real deal on the red and green leaves of a holiday flower only to see it fade away, help your child make a paper version that'll last year after year.
 Start with red and green cardstock paper, drawing a cloud-like spiral form with a pencil.
 Cut along the lines, fold the paper and follow these directions to make pretty poinsettias.